okikorg/adist/README.md

 Configure which LLM provider to use:
 - Anthropic Claude (cloud-based, requires API key)
+  - Claude 3 Opus
+  - Claude 3 Sonnet
+  - Claude 3 Haiku
+- OpenAI (cloud-based, requires API key)
+  - GPT-4o
+  - GPT-4 Turbo
+  - GPT-3.5 Turbo
 - Ollama (run locally, no API key needed)
+  - Choose from any locally installed models

 When using Ollama, you can select from your locally installed models and customize the API URL if needed.

 ## LLM Features

-The tool supports several LLM-powered features using either Anthropic's Claude model (cloud) or Ollama models (local):
+The tool supports several LLM-powered features using Anthropic's Claude models, OpenAI's GPT models, or Ollama models (local):

 ### Document Summarization